KrishanDevMandal/Windows-Sharing-Files-Via-Wifi/README.md

 Sharing Windows Files to Any Other Device using Wifi and ViceVersa

-Just Download the EXE file and Start...
+Just Download the EXE file and Start sharing